Our Vision is:

 Behaviour & Discipline

-Children are encouraged to develop an increasing awareness of self-discipline and understand the need for self-control.
-Clear school rules for behaviour are in place and enforced to ensure the safety and wellbeing of all children.
-We reward positive behaviour, achievement, attendance, effort and community spirit in a variety of ways.
+We reward pupils who demonstrate these qualities, as well as positive behaviour, achievement, attendance, effort and community spirit in a variety of ways.
 We always value the support that parents provide in reinforcing this code.

 We believe that pupils should be encouraged and rewarded in the work they do.
 We have regular achievement and celebration assemblies where pupils’ efforts and achievements are recognised.

 Anger Management Advice